-Bob Lotane has served numerous local charities raising and donating hundreds of thousands of dollars to help residents in the capital region.
+Bob has spent years working on funding initiatives for numerous local charities and on community events to help thousands of underserved residents in the capital region.
 He has served over 10 years as a volunteer, board member and chairman of the Capital Area Chapter of the American Red Cross, in addition to supporting charities including the March of Dimes, Tallahassee Post 13 American Legion baseball, the Tallahassee Boys Choir and Lincoln High baseball.

 Lotane worked as a political and general assignment reporter for a variety of radio and TV outlets and has had his work carried by the Associated Press and NBC Radio.

 He has consulted for numerous Florida companies and industries and, most recently, served in management with a multinational firm helping clients with issues before Florida governmental entities.
 The policy areas Bob has worked on include healthcare, education, law enforcement, drug policy, taxation and health and property insurance.

 Bob has worked in a number of state government communications positions.
 His wife Alissa works in historic preservation at the Florida Department of State.